 I like to do this with an exfoliating cleanser or masque.
 Académie’s Derm Acte Daily Exfoliating Cleanser Glycolic Acid 6% (€49.00) is a fabulous one if you’re starting out using glycolic acid.
-Glycolic acid is the best exfoliating acid for those looking to tackle ageing and those with normal to dry skin and starting at a lower percentage is key as glycolic can cause some mild peeling and redness if overused.
+Glycolic acid is the best exfoliating acid for those looking to tackle ageing and those with normal to dry skin.
+Starting at a lower percentage is key as glycolic can cause some mild peeling and redness if overused.

-If you’ve tried exfoliating with acids like salicylic, glycolic, usually gentle lactic and even gentler poly-hydroxy acid (PHA), yet they cause irritation to your sensitive skin, opt for enzymatic exfoliation.
+If you’ve tried exfoliating with acids like salicylic acid, glycolic acid, usually gentle lactic acid and even gentler poly-hydroxy acid (PHA) yet they still cause irritation to your sensitive skin, opt for enzymatic exfoliation.
 IMAGE Vital C Hydrating Enzyme Masque (€42.00) is your man as it contains enzymes from pineapple and papaya to gently gobble up dead skin cells like little Pac Mans, as well as vitamin C, vitamin E, vitamin A and hyaluronic acid.

 Murad AHA/BHA Cleanser & IMAGE Vital C Hydrating Enzyme Masque are both stocked on our online store… Want access?